tuvalusoftware/CardanoService/README.md

 If you want to get `MNEMONIC`, go to `https://iancoleman.io/bip39/` and choose `12` words to generate.

+**While the first runs, you will know your address on the console.
+To obtain 1000ADA, go to Faucet.**

 Step 3.
 Go to `https://<localhost>/api-docs/` to read a document.